The combined instrument panel uses symbols, graphics and text when elements are to be executed.

-The PAP function measures the space and turns the steering wheel - the driver's task is to follow the combined instrument panel's instructions and select the gear (reverse/forward), control the speed, brake and stop.
+The PAP function measures the space and steers the car - the driver's task is to:

 PAP can be activated if the following criteria are met once the engine has been started: